1. Ada

 Besides blurred vision, COVID-19 has been linked with several other eye issues, including: 8 9 10

 • Dry eye.
-Occurs when tears are not able to provide adequate lubrication for the eyes.
+This occurs when tears are unable to provide adequate lubrication for the eyes.
 It can cause discomfort, a feeling of dryness or grittiness in the eyes, and sometimes even blurred vision.

 • Conjunctivitis.
 Also known as pink eye, this is an inflammation of the conjunctiva, which is the clear membrane covering the eye's white part and the eyelids' inner surface.
 It can cause redness, itching, discharge, and sometimes even blurred vision.